qsuelin/SaveDrivers/README.md

 ### Real-time Appointment Handling
-1. Recieve real-time notification of new appointment/rescheduling existing.
+1. Receive real-time notification of new appointment/rescheduling existing.

 1. Check history notifications in one view with read/unread mark.

 1. Real-time refresh of appointment dashboard

 1. Admin options include:
     * one-click confirmation of new appointments
-    * one-click redistribution to other instructors' calender(s)
+    * one-click redistribution to other instructors' calendar(s)

 ### Student Database
 1. Group historical appointments by student.

 1. Browse details about given appointment/student in Student section

 1. Use search tool to find items of interest.